 Your values will divide what’s aligned with your firm and what’s not.
 This means in the process of setting up your values, either you can discover that some people are not a fit with the firm; or they may come to that conclusion themselves.
 This can be really tough, and it can happen.
 Conversations around values can make team members feel alienated and that they don’t fit in.

 Look at this as an opportunity.
 Pay attention to this, have conversations, show you’re trying to make it as safe a space as possible, show them why the values are the right fit for your firm and why your team must be living them as well and why your values are there to force you to make decisions.
 Talk about why it matters so much, individually.

 Be prepared for people feeling nervous or out of their comfort zone, unsure about the values you are about to establish.
 Be prepared for boundary conversations and how things work at your firm.
 It all comes back to education and making sure your team knows how this impacts them, as well as your whole firm and clients.

 At the end of all the conversations the important thing is you will have set up what’s right and wrong within your firm and that will improve the quality of the people that you will hire, the prospective clients you will receive, the performance of your team and the way your team feels about your company culture.

-If you need help to set up your values, you can always reach out to us and you can start with a Foundations workshop to get to know your firm better and then we will dig a bit more into your values and involve your team in the process.
+If you need help to set up your values, you can always reach out to us and you can start with the Foundations sessions.
+These will help you dig a bit more into your values and consider how you can involve your team in the process.
 Having a facilitator can help balance opinions and point out what everyone is saying in different words!